-As soon as Sabra saw Herbert alone, she told him not to accept any partnership or help from Samuel; he had undertaken to help her once, and that was all she desired.
+As soon as Sabra saw Herbert, alone, she told him not to accept any partnership or help from Samuel; he had undertaken to help her, once, and that was all she desired.
 If he chose to give them money, she would accept it thankfully, but she wished not to be connected in business with him again.
-She had never told Herbert of their ill luck while in business with him, or of the many sleepless nights she had worked, to pay the debt they owed him when they closed their busi-She knew that he was rich, in railroad stock ness. and bank stock; that he could boast of giving one thousand dollars towards building the church, and owned two shares in the church organ, besides giving fifty dollars at a time to the Missionary Society, but she did not ask his assistance.
-Before they started, in the morning, Sabra informed Samuel, plainly, that whatever arrangement they might make, she would never go there to live.
+She had never told him before, of their ill luck while in business with him, or of the many sleepless nights she had worked, to pay the debt they owed him when they closed their business.
+She knew that he was rich, in railroad stock and bank stock; that he could boast of giving one thousand dollars toward building the church, and owned two shares in the church organ, besides giving fifty dollars at a time to the Missionary Society, but she did not ask his as-Before they started, in the morning, sistance.
+Sabra informed Samuel, plainly, that whatever arrangement they might make, that she would never go there to live.
 Samuel said: "Why not? it is just the place to make money."
-She said, she intended to live where her children could attend school: she valued an education more highly than money; that there was no road to that place; that it laid upon the Rideau Lake; that it was accessible only by boats or on foot; if he chose to move his family there, she was willing.
-He had but two daughters; one married, and the other old enough to attend a boarding-school; her children were young, and she should not go.
-This assertion put a damper upon all his calculations; they went to see it, yet did not purchase it: He became acquainted with the family that lived there.
-The lady of the house took care to entertain them; she was acquainted with Sabra, and said to Samuel, she wished that he had brought his sister out with him; that she esteemed her highly.
-"Yes," said Samuel, "she is a very amiable person, well calculated to get along, brings up her family well;" but, feeling a little chagrined at the difference in their worldly prospects, he said, "She is only my adopted sister."
+She said, she intended to live where her children could attend school; she valued an education more highly than money; that there was no road to that place; that it laid upon the Rideau Lake; that it was accessible only by boats or on foot; if he chose to move his family there, she was willing; he had but two daughters; one married, and the other old enough to attend a boarding school; her children were young, and she should not go.
+This assertion put a damper upon all his calculations; but they went to see it, but did not purchase it.
+He became acquainted with the family that lived there; the lady of the house took great care to entertain them; she was acquainted with Sabra, and said to Samuel, she wished that he had brought his sister out with him; that she esteemed her highly.
+"Yes." said Samuel, "she is a very amiable person, well calculated to get along, bring up her family well;" but feeling a little chagrined at the difference in their worldly prospects, he said, "She is only my adopted sister !"
 This surprised the lady very much; she inquired if Hatty was not Sabra's niece.
-He replied: "She is my niece, but not Sabra's own niece."
-She had often remarked, how much little Hatty looked like her cousin. lady merely mentioned it to two or three persons, but it spread like fire in the prairies, and it became teatable talk.
-Some had it that Mr. Hudson was Sabra's adopted brother, and others declared it otherwise.
-No person mentioned it to Sabra for nearly a year, when Mrs. Inquisitive thought she would ask Sabra which of the two persons was the adopted child.
+He replied : "She is my niece, but not Sabra's own niece."
+She had often remarked, how much little Hatty looked like her This lady merely mentioned it to two cousin. or three persons, but it spread like fire in the prairies, and it became tea table talk; some had it that Mr. Hudson was Sabra's adopted brother, and others declared it otherwise.
+No person mentioned it to Sabra, for nearly a year, when Mrs. Inquisitive thought she would ask Sabra which of the two persons was the adopted child.
 Sabra told her that it was herself.
 She quietly dropped her spectacles back upon her nose, and said: "It beats me; why, how is it that you have the best education?
 Why didn't you tell me?"
-Sabra said that her mother had often told her not to mention it, for that was her only dear mamma.
-Samuel gave up the idea of speculation in the back woods.
-He was pleased with Ordelia's appearance and seemed much attached to her, he thought her an excellent scholar, and wished her parents to send her to live with him when she was older and he would keep her at school.
-This pleased Ordelia exceedingly, for she had a great desire to acquire an education.
-She looked forward with great pleasure to the time when she could go to her uncle's, and go to school.
+Sabra said that her mother had often told her not to mention it, for that she was her only dear mama.